WTsaur/PokeBox/README.md

 > also displays the pokemon card image.
 Logout button is also functional now.

 ## Progress Report 3

+## Account that can be used for testing purposes
+Email: fake@gmail.com
+Password: fake123

 ### Contributions
 - William Tsaur
     - Created and designed layout files for Watchlist fragment and watchlist item